Enforcement, Citations & Appeals FAQ

 - File online – check “Request a Board Hearing.”

 - Must file within the 7-day period from the date of your appeal letter received from Transportation.
 (See Appeals Hearing Board Procedures).

 - State why you disagree with the decision and request an Appeal Board Hearing.

-Can I appeal a ticket that was reduced?
+Can I appeal a citation that was reduced?

 Yes.
-It will be heard by the Appeals Board for the original cost of the ticket.
-Example: If your ticket was $40 and it was reduced to $25, the Appeals Board will review it for $40.
+It will be heard by the Appeals Board for the original cost of the citation.
+Example: If your citation was $40 and it was reduced to $25, the Appeals Board will review it for $40.
 If the decision of the Board is not in your favor, you must pay the original fine amount.

 Are the Appeals Hearing Board members Transportation staff?